Description of Graco Duetsoothe Swing and Rocker

 - Ingenuity swings: In Lighten Cradling Swing and— This swings sure looked nice and had comparable swinging action to Graco and Fisher-Price models, but you cut it out of contention right away since they are not JPMA certified.
 Also, there were very few parent reviews in comparison to other swings you looked at.

 - Summer Infant: Summer Sweet Sleep Musical Swing — This model has been discontinued not as many setting controls or other swings in the same category.
 Though You are in the camp that if you can’t afford a good swing, you may want to save your pennies for something else.
 You have to a personal experience with going with a cheap swing only to have my baby dislike and it collected dust.
 You will learn at later that good swings have multiple settings that may be a better fit for your baby.
 These swings had only one swing motion of up-and-down.

-Care, Use, Maintenance, and Repair of Graco Duet Soothe Swing & Rocker.
+Care, Use, Maintenance, and Repair of Graco Duetsoothe Swing and Rocker:

-Here are a few best practices for keeping the Graco Duet Soothe clean and in good working order:
+Here are a few best practices for keeping the Graco Duetsoothe Swing and Rocker Soothe clean and in good working order:

-- The frame of the swing can be easily wiped down with antibacterial spray.
+- The swing frame easily wiped down with antibacterial spray

 - Please read carefully all instructions and directions to keep your swing running smoothly.